EndorF2/Simulation/README.md

 Science and Technology, PhD Thesis No 391, ISBN 91-7871-582-2, Linköping, Sweden
 2. Erickson R (1996) Simulation of ENDOR spectra of radicals with anisotropic hyperfine and nuclear quadrupolar couplings in disordered solids.
 Chem Phys 202:263-275
+3. Erickson R, Lund A, Lindgren M (1995) Analysis of powder EPR and ENDOR spectra of the biphenyl radical cation on H-ZSM-5 zeolite, silica gel and in CFCl3 matrix Chem Phys 193:89-99
+4. Erickson R, Benetis NP, Lund A, Lindgren M, (1997) Radical cation of naphthalene on H-ZSM-5 zeolite and in CFCl3 matrix.
+A theoretical and experimental EPR, ENDOR, and ESEEM study.
+J Phys Chem A 101:2390 –2396
+5. Lund A, Erickson R (1998) EPR and ENDOR simulations for disordered systems: The balance between efficiency and accuracy.
+Acta Chem Scand 52:261–274
+6. Erickson R, Lund A (2014) Applications of EPR and ENDOR Spectrum Simulations in Radiation Research.
+In Lund A, Shiotani M (eds) Applications of EPR in Radiation Research.
+Springer
-3. Erickson R, Lund A (1991) Analytical Expressions of Magnetic Energies and Wavefunctions of Paramagnetic Systems with S=1/2 and I=1 or I=3/2.
+7. Erickson R, Lund A (1991) Analytical Expressions of Magnetic Energies and Wavefunctions of Paramagnetic Systems with S=1/2 and I=1 or I=3/2.
 J Magn Reson 92:146-151